Local and Global Quantum Gates: Global Adelic Quantum Computings

 In terms of lattices, $X$ corresponds to the state swap, and $P$ corresponds to the state shift.
 Since these gates can be realized classically, we may use classical computer to help us to understand this type of global quantum computings.
 In particular, these global gates are adelic quantum gates of finite type.

 Similarly, then the reduction theory for reductive groups naturally enters into the picture.
 Classically, the theory is developed using Siegel sets.
 But the classical approach is not neat since nowhere precisely estimations are needed.
 In contrast, a new very much powerful approach is adopted in (\cite{We} working over number fields, \cite{WZ,WZ2} working over function fields) using stability, From this new approach, the involved fundamental domains and their associated cusps are classified and partitioned according to various levels the parabolic subgroups of the groups involved.
 Even in this sense, we hope that our discussions here on local and global quantum gates certainly opens a narrow door to these wonderful parallel worlds with vast fertile lands and rich structures, and that the studies on what might be called local $p$-adic quantum computers and global adelic quantum computers would become more and more attractive.
-8.0cm
+0.30cm {\bf Acknowledgement}.
+We would like to thank Zhan SHI for his discussions, during which a slip in the first version was detected.